afprietoa/ms_reservation-system/README.md

 3. A customer can reserve a room for a specific date, in this ENDPOINT it is validated that the customer is previously registered in the database and the date can't be null or the date is earlier than today.

-POST Method, request room ENDPOINT example (http://localhost:8080/api/v1/reservation/customer/1/room/1 ) [POST]
+Reservation register, request reservation ENDPOINT example (http://localhost:8080/api/v1/reservation/customer/1/room/1 ) [POST]

 Request Body